sendbird/sendbird-syncmanager-ios/README.md

 ```

-Fetched messages would be delivered to delegate. fetcher determines the `SBSMMessageEventAction` automatically so you don't have to consider duplicated data in view.
+Fetched messages would be delivered to a delegate.
+The fetcher determines the `SBSMMessageEventAction` automatically, so you don't have to consider duplicated data in view.

 ### Handle uncaught messages

-SyncManager listens message event such as `channel(_:didReceive:)` and `channel(_:didUpdate:)`, and applies the change automatically.
+SyncManager listens to message event such as `channel(_:didReceive:)` and `channel(_:didUpdate:)`, and applies the change automatically.
 But they would not be called if the message is sent by `currentUser`.
-You can keep track of the message by calling related function when the `currentUser` sends or updates message. `SBSMMessageCollection` provides methods to apply the message event to collections.
+You can keep track of the message by calling related function when the `currentUser` sends or updates the message. `SBSMMessageCollection` provides methods to apply the message event to the collections.

 ```swift
 // swift